paulfioravanti/steno_tape/README.md

 ## Custom Tape Entry Client

-This is just a small client that uses the `steno_tape` library to turn string parameters into custom tape entries.
+This is just a small client that uses the `steno_tape` library to turn integer parameters into custom tape entries.
 I currently use this with [Alfred workflows][], where I want to output chords done in QWERTY mode (aka [combos][]) to the tape.

 ### Usage

-The client can be run as follows:
+The client can be used as follows:

 #### Build